zowe/docs-site/docs/user-guide/install-ha-sysplex.md

    **Notes:**

-   - To learn more about `zowe.yaml`, see the [Reviewing the zowe.yaml file](configure-instance-directory.md) section.
+   - To learn more about `zowe.yaml`, see the [Updating the zowe.yaml configuration file](configure-instance-directory.md) section.
    - For more information about Gateway and Discovery Service parameters that can be set during the Zowe runtime configuration, see [API Gateway runtime configuration parameters](./api-mediation/api-gateway-configuration.md) and [Discovery Service runtime configuration parameters](./api-mediation/discovery-service-configuration.md).

 7. Configure and start the `ZWESLSTC` started task.
 For instructions, see [Installing and starting the Zowe high availability started task (ZWESLSTC)](configure-zowe-ha-server.md).